sirouk/quilibrium-node-exporter/README.md

    sudo systemctl enable nginx
    ```

-- Allow the site through the firewall for HTTP and HTTPS traffic:
+- Allow the site through the firewall for HTTP (DCV) and HTTPS traffic:

    ```bash
    sudo ufw allow 80